 ADT has three other packages.
 The Traditional package, Control package, and Video package.
 They all come with a digital panel, entryway contacts, wireless keychain remote, motion detector, yard signs, window decals, 24/7 monitoring, a high-decibel alarm, and a backup battery.
 They also offer a mobile app, email and text alerts, and Z-Wave technology.
 The ADT monitoring packages range from $29/mo. to $60/mo. depending on the plan you choose, as well as a few other determining factors.

-The old security systems from years ago used to rely on a traditional landline to communicate with a monitoring center.
-However, today, that has all changed.
-Wireless monitoring was originally developed as a backup to the landline connections.
+FYI: Wireless monitoring was originally developed as a backup to the landline connections.
 Some security companies still use a Wi-Fi only connection in place of a landline.
 However, most of them are now using cellular technology that communicates with a cell tower, just like your mobile phone, which is significantly more reliable than any other communication option.
-Additionally, with a cellular connection, you are able to receive text alerts and remotely access your security system from anywhere there is a corresponding cellular signal.

 The Benefits to Wireless Connectivity